crashappsec/pre-commit-sync/README.md

 pinning specific revisions of repos of hooks to be run.
 It even allows to update those revisions via `autoupdate` command.
 Nothing however enforces that those revisions match pinned versions in a lock file.
-This can make devs sad due to to local tools not matching pre-commit hooks.
+This can make devs sad due to local tools not matching pre-commit hooks.
 In additional it can cause security concerns as pre-commit can install versions of packages not formally reviewed in the dependency management process.